AlexPavlou/MyDotfiles/README.md

 ## Possible Improvements

-- Make as many appplications transparent
+- Make as many appplications transparent and/or blurry, including the terminal.
+Not sure how feasible this is with none-zoomer terminals but it could improve this setup
-- Make transparent applications and the terminal blurry
-- rounded corners on all windows, pretty sure this build has it if you disable the border px to 0
+- rounded corners on all windows, pretty sure this build has it if you disable the border px to 0 and enable picom
-- give dwmblocks on the bar in general some color, I have tried to do so and it just doesn't work, my tags are already colorful so I just don't know what's going on, you could try something like luastatus or slstatus but they aren't as customizable and I don't care if my stats are a second behind.
+- give dwmblocks and the bar some color, I have tried to do so and it just doesn't work, my tags are already colorful so I just don't know what's going on, you could try something like luastatus or slstatus but I barely know how to echo my name on these languages and the community doesn't seem to be so eager to create different modules.
+Furthermore, tweaking these modules to display the way you want to is simply a headache by itself and in the end, I do not care if my stats are a second behind
-- init.vim to init.lua from scratch, only improvement I am even considering to try out.
+- init.vim to init.lua from scratch, only improvement I am even considering to try out, I would like to do this so I could use the blankline-indent plugin to its fullest and decore it with gruvbox-themed colors, also, lua simply runs faster.
+At least for me and my setup.
+NvChad is around 75% faster than my vimscript config, and it literally has 30 plugins on.
+So, I think it is worth giving it a shot